 For small businesses, a SWOT analysis can be used as:

-- A nice quick way to examine a small business idea
+- A quick way to examine a small business idea.

-- As the basis of a marketing action plan
+- The basis of a marketing action plan.

-- As a starting point for business contingency planning
+- A starting point for business contingency planning.

-- As a tool for involving staff/employees in business planning – e.g. solving particular problems or achieving particular business goals
+- A tool for involving staff/employees in business planning, for example, solving particular problems or achieving certain business goals.

-- As a self-evaluation tool for how you're doing managing staff or running your business
+- A self-evaluation tool to gauge how you're doing managing staff or running your business.

 How to Do a SWOT Analysis